tldr-pages/tldr/pages/common/django-admin.md

 `django-admin startproject {{project_name}}`

-- Create a new app for current project:
+- Create a new app for the current project:

 `django-admin startapp {{app_name}}`